apache/incubator-edgent-website/site/docs/power-of-edgent.md

     readings.sync(reading -> logger.info("reading: {}", reading));
 ```

+Want to publish to Elasticsearch?
+See [EDGENT-368](https://issues.apache.org/jira/browse/EDGENT-368) for a full code example.

 ### More on Ingest

 You've seen how to periodically poll a function to get a some data.